 - Hill training to improve acclimation, muscle strength and overall endurance and stamina

-Cadet candidates take the Physical Fitness Test (PFT) four times during their 10 months at the Prep School.
+Cadet candidates take the Physical Fitness Test (PFT) four times during their 10 months at the Preparatory School.
 The first PFT is administered at the end of BMT to assess overall cadet candidate levels of fitness.
-Success in the PFT, the same test cadets face at the Academy, while at the Prep School better prepares cadet candidates for Basic Cadet Training (BCT) and the physical demands of the four year cadet experience.
+Success in the PFT, the same test cadets face at the Academy, while at the Preparatory School better prepares cadet candidates for Basic Cadet Training (BCT) and the physical demands of the four year cadet experience.